Drone Czar needed to advance drone industry and keep public safe

 Drone Czar needed

-The two also think that the US government should hire a well-known “Drone Czar” to help promote the and help people see the benefits of drones while also making sure that the country and its people are safe from rogue and dangerous drones.
+The two also think that the US government should hire a well-known “Drone Czar” to help promote the drone industry and help people see the benefits of drones while also making sure that the country and its people are safe from rogue and dangerous drones.

 Get your Part 107 Certificate

-Pass the test and take to the skies with the Pilot Institute.
+Pass the Part 107 test and take to the skies with the Pilot Institute.
 We have helped thousands of people become airplane and commercial drone pilots.
 Our courses are designed by industry experts to help you pass FAA tests and achieve your dreams.

 pilot institute dronexl

-Copyright © DroneXL.co 2023.
+Copyright © DroneXL.co 2025.
 All rights reserved.
 The content, images, and intellectual property on this website are protected by copyright law.
 Reproduction or distribution of any material without prior written permission from DroneXL.co is strictly prohibited.
-For permissions and inquiries, please contact us here.
+For permissions and inquiries, please contact us first.
+DroneXL.co is a proud partner of the Drone Advocacy Alliance.
+Be sure to check out DroneXL's sister site, EVXL.co, for all the latest news on electric vehicles.

 FTC: DroneXL.co is an Amazon Associate and uses affiliate links that can generate income from qualifying purchases.
 We do not sell, share, rent out, or spam your email.